Arcadia197/Arcadia197/README.md

 ### Welcome!

-I'm Julius and will guid you over this tour regarding information about myself.
+I'm Julius and will guide you over this tour regarding information about myself.

 Currently there is not much to see yet, but I am sure this will all get filled up over time!